jbirddog/blue/README.md

 1. Read byte from and increment instruction pointer
 1. Locate the opcode entry in the opcode table
    1. If interpreting, call the opcode entry's code address
-   1. If compiling, copy N bytes into the code buffer and advance `here` (N = the opcode entry's length)
+   1. If compiling, copy number of bytes equal to the opcode entry's length to the code buffer and advance `here`
 1. Goto 1

 Because of this "late binding" approach, the host can change the values that the BlueVM uses to execute.
-The outer interpreter requires that the host termintes execution properly.
+The interpreter requires that the host termintes execution properly.
 One way to do this is with the `exit` opcode.

 ## Opcode Map Structure